khaors/geocompr/main.md

 nz_sfc = nz$geometry
 ```

-Shifting moves every point by the same distance in the map units.
+Shifting moves every point by the same distance in map units.
 It could be done by adding a numerical vector to a vector object.
-For example, the code below keeps the x coordinates, while changing the y coordinates by 100,000 meters (left panel on the Fig. \@ref(fig:affine-trans)).
+For example, the code below shifts all y-coordinates by 100,000 meters to the north but leaves the x-coordinates untouchted (left panel on the Fig. \@ref(fig:affine-trans)).

 ```r
 nz_shift = nz_sfc + c(0, 100000)
 ```

-Scaling enlarges or shrinks objects by a scale factor.
+Scaling enlarges or shrinks objects by a factor.
 It could be applied either globally or locally. <!-- my terms - jn-->
-Global scaling increase or decrease all coordinates values in relation to the origin coordinates while keeping all geometries topological relations intact.
+Global scaling increases or decreases all coordinates values in relation to the origin coordinates while keeping all geometries topological relations intact.
 It can by done by subtraction or multiplication of a`sfg` or `sfc` object.

 Local scaling treats geometries independently and it requires points around which geometries are going to be scaled, e.g. centroids.